 Visitor Information Centre

-Suffolk Coastal District Council in partnership with the Aldeburgh Cinema Trust opened a new self-help service in the cinema foyer.
-From Saturday April 1 2017 the cinema will now open between 10am and 5pm or 6pm (depending on the time of the year).
+Aldeburgh’s Visitor Information Centre is based in the Aldeburgh Cinema foyer.
+The cinema is open between 10am and 5pm or 6pm (depending on the time of the year).

 Sally Irvine, Chair of the Aldeburgh Cinema Trust, said: “As a community cinema, we’re delighted to be integrating the Visitor Information Service with our film entertainment.
 We look forward to welcoming visitors to the new service.”

 Filming in Suffolk

 Screen Suffolk are offering a one-stop film service for movie makers.
 They promote Suffolk’s film service infrastructure, creative talents and stunning landscape.
 Their service includes location fixing, obtaining permission to film from relevant authorities, providing crew and actors.
 Full details from email@example.com.